-- from the 'negotiation table', e.g. from the counter offers that the opponent provides (this is incorporated in the work presented in [8]) (in general, all utterances agents make during a negotiation give away (valuable) information); - from external sources, e.g. other deals, news, companies white papers, blogs of virtual communities, and other electronically accessible sources, all of which constitute part of the context in which negotiation happens.
+- a. from the 'negotiation table', e.g. from the counter offers that the opponent provides (this is incorporated in the work presented in [8]) [in general, all utterances agents make during a negotiation give away (valuable) information]; - b. from external sources, e.g. other deals, news, companies white papers, blogs of virtual communities, and other electronically accessible sources, all of which constitute part of the context in which negotiation happens.

-The automation of the discovery, representation and delivery of the necessary information and knowledge to the agents has been the focus of the work on the information discovery and delivery system in the 'curious negotiator' (shaded area B in Figure 1).
+The automation of the discovery, representation and delivery of the necessary information and knowledge to the agents has been the focus of the work on the information discovery and delivery system in the 'curious negotiator' (shaded area B in Fig. 1).
 Elements of the approach and different technical aspects of the embedded information mining system have been presented in several works.
-One of its components has been presented in more detail in [9].
-It includes an effective automated technique for extracting relevant articles from news web sites and their semi-structured representation, which then can be processed further by the information discovery and delivery system.
-In [10] it has been demonstrated how extracted unstructured or semi-structured news can be utilised to refine exchange rate predictions and provide the information to the negotiating agent.
+In [9] it has been presented one of its components in more details - an effective automated technique for extracting relevant articles from news web sites and their semi-structured representation, so that they can be used further by the information discovery and delivery system.
+In [10] it has been demonstrated how extracted unstructured or semistructured news can be utilised to refine exchange rate predictions and provide the information to the negotiating agent.
 The choice of the application has been influenced by the literature indicators that daily economy news and political events influence the exchange rate daily movement [11, 12].
-The mechanism includes news extraction algorithms, a quantitative process model based on the extracted news information, which is exemplified by an exchange rate prediction model, and a communication protocol between the data mining agents and the negotiation agents.
-The predictive information about the exchange rate can then be utilised as input to the agent's negotiation strategies.
-The system complements and services the information-based architecture in [8, 7].
+The mechanism includes news extraction algorithms, a quantitative process model based on the extracted news information, which is exemplified by an exchange rate prediction model, and a communication protocol between the data mining agents and negotiation agents.
+The predictive information about the exchange rate then can be utilised by agent's negotiation strategies.
+The system complements and services the information-based architecture in [7, 8].
 The information request and the information delivery format is defined by the negotiation agent in the query.
-For example, if the topic of negotiation is buying a large number of digital cameras for an organisation, the shared ontology will include the product model of the camera, and some characteristics, like product reputation (which on their own can be a list of parameters), that are usually derived from additional sources (for example, from different opinions in a professional community of photographers or digital artists).
-Information requests can be formulated in a form that depends on the knowledge representation used by the agent, e.g. sets of possible values, value ranges, probability values.
-For example, if the negotiator is interested in high resolution cameras, and the brand is a negotiation parameter, the request for information to the information mining and delivery system can be formulated as a set consisting of camera models and corresponding requests for preference estimates.
+For example, if the topic of negotiation is buying a large number of digital cameras for an organisation, the shared ontology will include the product model of the camera, and some characteristics, like "product reputation" (which on their own can be a list of parameters), that are usually derived from additional sources (for example, from different opinions in a professional community of photographers or digital artists).
+Information request can be formulated in a form that depends on the knowledge representation used by the agent, e.g. sets of possible values, value ranges, probability values.
+For example, if the negotiator is interested in high resolution cameras, and the brand is a negotiation parameter, the request for information to the information mining and delivery system can be formulated as a set of consisting of camera models and corresponding requests for preference estimates.
 These preference estimates then can be computed from the information about these models, available in various sources, including various communities of professional experts, prosumers and consumers.
-Aciar et al present a recommender mechanism that utilises text mining to extract opinions about the products from consumer reviews available in electronic from and convert those opinions into a recommendation that then can be utilised by a negotiation agent [13].
+In [13] is presented a recommender mechanism that utilises text mining to extract opinions about the products from consumer reviews available in electronic from and convert those opinions into a recommendation that then can be utilised by a negotiation agent.

-The mechanisms for providing information and reasoning with such information, as well as the respective knowledge representation structures in the 'curious negotiator' framework have been developed.
-The mechanisms for dealing with negotiations that fail in reaching an agreement, or seemed to be leading to a failure, remain the undeveloped part of the 'curious negotiator'.
-It is indicated by the unshaded part in Figure 1, which includes the mediating agent $\mu$ , the observer agent $\omega$ and their supporting knowledge representation structures.
+When the mechanisms for providing information and reasoning with such information, as well as the respective knowledge representation structures, have been developed, the mechanisms for dealing with negotiations that fail in reaching an agreement, or seemed to be leading to a failure, remain the undeveloped part of the 'curious negotiator' - the unshaded part in Fig. 1 includes the mediating agent μ , the observer agent ω and their supporting knowledge representation structures.